-Next, use compressed air to blow air through the line until the blockages is removed.
+Next, use compressed air to blow air through the line until the blockages are removed.
 If you are unable to clear the clog or you notice your fuel line is beginning to crack, you will need to replace the fuel line.

 Dirty Carburetor Will Cause a Hustler Mower Not to Start

 Your carburetor can become dirty from running old fuel through your lawn mower.
-Fuel can leave a varnish in your Hustler mower carburetor.
+Fuel can leave varnish in your Hustler mower carburetor.
 This can plug the fuel jet or cause the small parts in your carburetor to stick and not function properly.

 A carburetor’s main job is to regulate the amount of fuel is mixed with air to form a combustion in your engine’s cylinder.